vinaypundith/windows_7_efi_guide/docs/index.md

-## Welcome to GitHub Pages

-### Windows 7 (and possibly Vista, Server 2008 and Server 2008 R2) EFI-mode installation instructions
+## Windows 7 (and possibly Vista, Server 2008 and Server 2008 R2) EFI-mode installation instructions

 Introduction (Skip reading this if you know what you're doing.) :
 There are two basic protocol standards that most personal computers use to run the process of loading the operating system.
 One is called "Legacy BIOS boot mode", and is what was the de facto standard since the 1980s and MS-DOS/ the earliest of Windows versions.
 The other one, introduced in the late 2000s and which has been the default protocol used in almost all computers manufactured since 2012, is the "EFI/UEFI boot mode".
 These two differ in two fundamental ways: the way in which the software loads the drivers necessary for interaction with the computer's various hardware features, and the style of partitioning of the computer's internal hard drive that they use.
 Legacy BIOS boot mode needs the hard drive formatted to the Master Boot Record (MBR) "partition table format" (partition table format being the way in which file systems on the drive are defined), which UEFI boot mode uses the hard drive formatted to the newer GUID Partition Table (GPT) partition table format.
 GPT has multiple advantages over MBR, including the capacity for drives larger than 2 terabytes, the ability to have more than 4 "partitions" on the drive, and less vulnerability to viruses that install themselves to the "boot sector", which is the section of the hard drive where the file systems are defined.
 And the UEFI boot mode itself has multiple advantages over legacy BIOS boot mode, including better power management on some computers.
 For these reasons, UEFI boot mode has now become the default mode used by almost all computers made since 2012, with systems from large companies like Dell and HP having this capability in computers made since 2010-11.
 Apple Macintosh computers have had this feature since the 2009 year models.
 As for operating systems, it is supported by Windows versions 8 and newer, Apple's MacOS, and most Linux variants.